-Find out if you need to pay Capital Gains Tax as a non-resident selling a UK residential property.
+Find out if you need to pay Capital Gains Tax if you're not resident in the UK and are selling a UK residential property.

 - non-resident individual